Harry Dixon (cricketer)

-Harry Thomas Dixon (born 16 February 2005) is an Australian cricketer for the Victorian cricket team and the Melbourne Renegades.
+Harry Thomas Dixon (born 16 February 2005) is an Australian cricketer who plays for the Victorian cricket team and the Melbourne Renegades.
 He is a left-handed batsman and right arm off break bowler.
+Dixon represented Australia in their victory in the 2024 Under-19 Cricket World Cup, where he was the team's leading run-scorer.

-Early life
+Early life and career

 Dixon began playing cricket aged seven years-old.
 He played for Malvern, before moving to Toorak Prahran.
-He started playing for Victoria U15s in 2018, when he was 13-year-old.
+He started playing for Victoria under-15s in 2018, when he was 13-year-old.
 He attended Melbourne Grammar School.

-Career
+He began playing in Victorian Premier Cricket for St Kilda Cricket Club in 2017, and made his first XI debut in the 2021–22 season at 16 years of age.
+He scored his first century at first-grade level in February 2023.

+Dixon began playing for the Australian under-19 team in 2023.
+Playing against England, he scored 148 in a youth one-day match in February 2023, then in August 2023 scored 167 in a youth Test match, also against England.

+In December 2023, Dixon was selected in Australia's squad for the 2024 Under-19 Cricket World Cup in South Africa.
+Australia won the tournament, and he was selected for ESPNcricinfo's Team of the Tournament with an average of 44.14 and a strike rate of 81.

-Dixon plays club cricket in Victoria for St Kilda Cricket Club.
-He scored his first century in Victorian Premier Cricket in February 2023.
-Playing for St Kilda in December 2024, he struck 34 runs in a single over in a Premier Cricket game.
+Playing for St Kilda in December 2024, Dixon struck 34 runs in a single over in a Premier Cricket game.

+Professional cricket career

-Dixon played cricket for the Melbourne Stars academy side.
-However, in September 2023 he was signed by cross-town rivals Melbourne Renegades for the Big Bash League on a two-year professional contract.
-He made his Big Bash debut for Melbourne Renegades against Melbourne Stars on 12 January 2025.
+After playing for the Melbourne Stars academy side in a tournament in Darwin in 2023, Dixon was signed by cross-town rivals the Melbourne Renegades on a two-year professional contract.
+He also trained with the Victorian cricket team in the lead-up to the 2023–24 season, but did not acquire a rookie contract with the team until May 2024.

-He scored a half century for Victoria on his first-class debut in the Sheffield Shield on 8 February 2025 against Tasmania, top-scoring in the first innings with a score of 66.
+After not playing for the Melbourne Renegades or Victoria at all in the 2023–24 season, Dixon made his Big Bash League debut for the Renegades against the Melbourne Stars on 12 January 2025.
+He then made his first-class debut for Victoria in the Sheffield Shield on 8 February 2025 against Tasmania, top-scoring in the first innings with a score of 66.
 Dixon also made his debut for Victoria's one-day team for whom he scored 57 from 37 balls in his second match.
-He was upgraded to a full state contract in May 2025.
+Dixon scored another half-century in his third Sheffield Shield match, with 76 runs opening the batting for Victoria, impressing Victorian coach and former Australian Test cricketer Chris Rogers.
+Dixon was upgraded to a full contract with Victoria in May 2025.

-International career

-Playing for Australia U19 in 2023, Dixon scored 167 in a youth test match against England U19, and 148 in a youth one-day match against England U19.
-His innings of 148 came from 125 balls and included nine sixes.
-In December 2023, he was selected in Australia's squad for the 2024 Under-19 Cricket World Cup in South Africa.
-Australia won the tournament, and he was selected for ESPNcricinfo's Team of the Tournament with an average of 44.14 and a strike rate of 81.

 Style of play

 A left-handed opening batsman with the capacity to be destructive at the top of the order, Dixon has said that he idolises Australian batsman David Warner.
+His aggressive batting style has been compared by Chris Rogers to that of Warner and Travis Head.